Michael Crichton: Jurassic Park and subsequent works (1989–1999)

-His next novel, Disclosure, published in 1994, addresses the theme of sexual harassment previously explored in his 1972 novel, Binary.
-Unlike that novel however, Crichton centers on sexual politics in the workplace, emphasizing an array of paradoxes in traditional gender functions by featuring a male protagonist who is being sexually harassed by a female executive.
-As a result, the book has been criticized harshly by feminist commentators and accused of anti-feminism.
+The theme of his next novel, Disclosure, published in 1994, was sexual harassment—a theme previously explored in his 1972 novel, Binary.
+Disclosure centers on sexual politics in the workplace, emphasizing an array of paradoxes in traditional gender roles by featuring a male protagonist who is being sexually harassed by a female executive.
+As a result, the book has been criticized harshly by some feminist commentators and accused of being anti-feminist.
 Crichton, anticipating this response, offered a rebuttal at the close of the novel which states that a "role-reversal" story uncovers aspects of the subject that would not be seen as easily with a female protagonist.
 The novel was made into a film the same year, directed by Barry Levinson and starring Michael Douglas and Demi Moore.

-Crichton was the creator and an executive producer of the television drama ER based on his 1974 pilot script 24 Hours.
-Spielberg helped develop the show, serving as an executive producer on season one and offering advice (he insisted on Julianna Margulies becoming a regular, for example).
-It was also through Spielberg's Amblin Entertainment that John Wells was contacted to be the show's executive producer.

-Crichton then published The Lost World in 1995 as the sequel to Jurassic Park.
+Crichton was the creator and an executive producer of the television drama ER, based on his 1974 pilot script 24 Hours.
+Spielberg helped develop the show, serving as an executive producer for season one and offering advice (he insisted on Julianna Margulies becoming a regular, for example).
+It was also through Spielberg's Amblin Entertainment that John Wells was attached as the show's executive producer.
+In 1995, Crichton published The Lost World as a sequel to Jurassic Park.
 The title was a reference to Arthur Conan Doyle's The Lost World (1912).
 It was made into the 1997 film two years later, again directed by Spielberg.
 In March 1994, Crichton said there would probably be a sequel novel as well as a film adaptation, stating that he had an idea for the novel's story.

-Then, in 1996, Crichton published Airframe, an aero-techno-thriller.
+In 1996, Crichton published Airframe, an aero-techno-thriller.
 The book continued Crichton's overall theme of the failure of humans in human-machine interaction, given that the plane worked perfectly and the accident would not have occurred had the pilot reacted properly.
 He also wrote Twister (1996) with Anne-Marie Martin, his wife at the time.

-In 1999, Crichton published Timeline, a science fiction novel in which experts time travel back to the medieval period.
-The novel, which continued Crichton's long history of combining technical details and action in his books, addresses quantum physics and time travel directly and received a warm welcome from medieval scholars, who praised his depiction of the challenges in studying the Middle Ages.
+In 1999, Crichton published Timeline, a science-fiction novel in which experts time travel back to the medieval period.
+The novel, which continued Crichton's long history of combining technical details and action in his books, explores quantum physics and time travel directly; it was also warmly received by medieval scholars, who praised his depiction of the challenges involved in researching the Middle Ages.
 In 1999, Crichton founded Timeline Computer Entertainment with David Smith.
-Despite signing a multi-title publishing deal with Eidos Interactive, only one game was ever published, Timeline.
-Released by Eidos Interactive on November 10, 2000, for the PC, the game received negative reviews.
+Although he signed a multi-title publishing deal with Eidos Interactive, only one game, Timeline, was ever published.
+Released by Eidos Interactive on November 10, 2000, for Windows, the game received negative reviews.
 A 2003 film based on the book was directed by Richard Donner and starring Paul Walker, Gerard Butler and Frances O'Connor.
 Eaters of the Dead was adapted into the 1999 film The 13th Warrior directed by John McTiernan, who was later removed, with Crichton himself taking over direction of reshoots.